 Steps to apply to the RN to BSN program:

-- Create an account to start a new application and select your intended start term.
+- Create an account, click "Start New Application" and select your intended start term.

-- Choose Undergraduate Application under the application type question.
+- Choose Part-Time/Adult Undergraduate Application under the application type question.

-- Choose Nursing-RN to BSN under the question “What is your intended program of study?”
+- Choose Nursing-RN to BSN (BSN) under "Program of Study"

 - Request official transcripts from all colleges you have attended, and ask the issuing institution to send official transcripts to: